 - Not brushing the inside portion of your teeth: Just because they can’t be seen by others, doesn’t mean plaque doesn’t live there

 - Not changing your toothbrush regularly: Once your toothbrush starts looking like it’s been used too much (the bristles are no longer straight) or it’s been 3 months, it’s time to change your toothbrush.
 If your toothbrush gets worn out before then, you may be brushing too hard!

 There are also electronic toothbrushes available for those who feel like they can’t get a good enough clean with a conventional toothbrush.
-An electronic toothbrush provides consistent spins of the bristle at a high frequency, hence greatly increase the efficiency of the process of brushing.
-However, the brush can only cleans where you place it at, so the concept of angling the toothbrush still applies.
+An electronic toothbrush provides consistent spins of the bristle at a high frequency, hence greatly increasing the efficiency of the process of brushing.
+However, the brush can only clean where you place it, so the concept of angling the toothbrush still applies.

-A strong daily oral hygiene habits crucial!
-We know that it can be hard at the beginning, but we can assure you that with some good tips and practice, everybody will be able to master the skills of brushing and flossing, and get your teeth squeaky clean 😀
+Strong daily oral hygiene habits are crucial!
+We know that it can be hard at the beginning, but we can assure you that with some good tips and practice, everybody will be able to master the skills of brushing and flossing, and get your teeth squeaky clean :D

 Hello, I’m Dr. Kevin Lee, an experienced orthodontist, and I proudly welcome you to Pacific West Dental.
 With a passion for creating beautiful, confident smiles, I have dedicated my career to providing top-tier orthodontic care.

 Established with a commitment to personalized treatment and patient comfort, Pacific West Dental is your trusted destination for achieving the smile you’ve always dreamed of.